Musical-Neutron/hermeian_paper_plots/README.md

 If you have any questions or would like help in using the scripts, please
 email:
-> olivier 'dot' j 'dot' newton 'at' ljmu.ac.uk
+> o 'dot' j 'dot' newton 'at' ljmu.ac.uk